iterative/dvc.org/static/docs/user-guide/experiments/tags.md

 > The command `dvc commit` might not be strictly required, since `dvc repro`
 > usually commits everything, but we are using it just in case there is still
-> some data that is not commited yet.
+> some data that is not committed yet.

 ### Compare the metrics